 If you have never created a restaurant business plan before, we have outlined the basics in the following paragraphs.
 Else, you could scroll over to the later parts of this post to directly go through some of the advanced tips for restaurant business plans that people usually use these days.

-By the way, there is plenty of free restaurant business plan templates available online.
+By the way, there are plenty of free restaurant business plan templates available online.
 We recommend downloading a bunch of them after you have read this article.
 Doing so will give you leverage over many unsuspecting startup owners who usually go in blind without any formal knowledge whatsoever.

 What Is a Restaurant Business Plan?